Feb 28 2009

 Feb 11 2009

 This is how I would have edited the first two pages of Twilight.
-In particular, I feel that the main character has a bland personality and needs better motivations.
+In particular, I found that the main character has a bland personality and needs better motivations.

 Feb 11 2009